 01 of 06

-Lubrication Is Vital while Throwing
+Lubrication Is Vital While Throwing

 The entire process of forming a pot out of clay on the potter's wheel is generally called throwing.
-There are several steps within that process, such as
+There are several steps within that process, such as the following:

 As with centering and opening, the clay must be kept well-lubricated.
-Keeping a sponge tucked into the right or left palm can be very helpful, since you will be able to squeeze out liquid as needed without interrupting your movement.
+Keeping a sponge tucked into the right or left palm can be very helpful since you will be able to squeeze out liquid as needed without interrupting your movement.

-As you see in the photo, you should lubricate the pot after straightening the walls and before your first throw.Continue to 2 of 6 below.
+You should lubricate the pot after straightening the walls and before your first throw.Continue to 2 of 6 below.

 02 of 06